Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 The hotel offers spacious rooms with touches not found in other hotels.
 Each room features art from local makers, a record player, a ukelele, in-room butcher paper with crayons, and stunning views of the city below.
 Book a premier room to access higher floors with enhanced views.

-Saint Kate is also one of the best places to grab a drink or bite to eat in the city.
+Saint Kate is also one of the city’s best places to grab a drink or bite to eat.
 The downstairs bar is perfect for a drink before a show, and the champagne bar, Giggly, is great for a night on the town.

 5. Kimpton Journeyman Hotel